Yue-Chen-YC/reading-log/_posts/2025-07-01-classifier-model.md

 Fine-tuned BERT performed the best, and the LSTM model performed the second best, the unsupervised BERT model followed next, and the rule-based model came last.
 Fine-tuned BERT struggles to predict classifiers that add information (measurement, plurality, politeness)

-Classifier categories
+## Classifier categories
 - True classifier, highest frequency, highest accuracy
 - Measure words, second frequency, third accuracy
 - Dual classifier, third frequency, second accuracy

-Distance between the classifier and the head noun
+## Distance between the classifier and the head noun
 - For correct predictions, the average distance is 1.04, for incorrect predictions, it is 1.15
 - Unpaired t-test confirms the distance has a negative effect on the model’s performance (p < 0.001)
+- the distances of the correct predictions are shorter than for the incorrect predictions